-I always believed I was going to be a writer.
+I always wanted to be a writer.

 First it was reading.
 I adored looking at picture books, even before I could walk or talk.
 The children's room in the neighborhood library in my home town of Providence, Rhode Island, was a wondrous place for me.
 When I learned to read the wiggly black marks in colorful picture books, it was a revelation.
 I began to read all the time--especially children's biographies of girls who became famous.

 I began writing as a schoolgirl, almost always about what had really happened rather than what I imagined happening.
 In high school I began keeping a writer's notebook in a creative writing class.
-It led in college to beginning a personal journal, which has continued more or less until now, when it has again become mostly a writer's journal.
+It led in college to beginning a personal journal, which has continued more or less until now, when it has again become mostly a writer's notebook.

 My first job after college was working for The Providence Journal, where I got my first professional bylines for writing feature stories.
 After moving to New York City, I worked for Newsweek magazine before writing my first book, a biography of the iconic American painter, Georgia O'Keeffe.

 After buying a house in a village in New England, and writing another biography, this time about sculptor Louise Nevelson, I began to write books drawing on my own experiences--like passing up motherhood, passionately tending a flower garden, and going to a traditional girls' boarding school in Connecticut.

 Now, drawing extensively on my many journals, I am working on a memoir about wanting to be a writer, becoming a writer, and being a writer.
 It has been an extraordinary inner journey--full of memories, discoveries, and insights--which has enriched my understanding of the past and the present.